New Zealand Cadet Forces: Vehicles

-The New Zealand Cadet Forces operates a fleet of utility vehicles to enable Cadet Units to facilitate camps, exercises, and activities without always needing to hire vehicles.
+The New Zealand Cadet Forces leases and operates a fleet of utility vehicles to enable Cadet Units to facilitate camps, exercises, and activities without always needing to hire vehicles.
 The NZCF have leased these vehicles long-term, they are based out of each area's (Northern, Central, Southern) training and support unit RNZAF Base Auckland, RNZAF Base Ohakea, Burnham Army Camp.
 Headquarters New Zealand Cadet Forces also retain a small number of vehicles that act as company vehicles for the use of senior NZCF staff such as the Commandant, NZCF and the Executive Officer.

 Each vehicle is branded in an NZCF livery in order to promote brand awareness.
-The livery itself is based New Zealand Defence Careers vehicles to promote synergy between the two.
+The livery is based on New Zealand Defence Careers vehicles to promote synergy between the two.

 The NZCF operates the following vehicles: